Washington Harrison Donaldson: Biography

 On 14 July 1875, Donaldson ascended from the lake front in Chicago, carrying several persons with him.
 Although the balloon drifted lakeward, the stillness of the air made the balloon unable to go more than 3 mi from the shore, and it was towed back to its starting place with most of the gas remaining in it and held for the ascension of the following day.
 When one of the hippodrome managers asked Donaldson why he did not go anywhere, Donaldson said to "wait till to-morrow" and assured the manager that he would "go far enough" that time around.

 On the following day, the wind was blowing up the lake at the rate of ten to 15 mi an hour.
-An additional amount of gas was supplied to make up for what had been lost, but the buoyancy was not as great as usual because the materials in the balloon had deteriorated since the previous day.
+An additional amount of gas was supplied to make up for what was lost, but the buoyancy was not as great as usual because the materials in the balloon had deteriorated since the previous day.
 Knowing that he would have a long voyage up the lake, he took only one passenger with him, Newton S. Grimwood of the Chicago Evening Journal, drawing the prize as it was then considered.
 The voyage began at 5 p.m.
 The balloon gradually rose to the height of a mile or more, floated off up the lake, and disappeared in about 11/2 hours.

 At seven o'clock, the crew of the Little Guide, a small craft, saw the balloon trailing the car through the water at about 30 mi from shore and tried to reach it, but the balloon shot up into the air again and off into the distance before they could do so.
 That night, with the cooling gas and natural loss of buoyancy, the balloon descended into the lake again, and a violent storm that came up at about eleven o'clock prevented its passengers from escaping alive.
 Grimwood's body was washed ashore on the farther side of the lake and was found on 16 August.
 Neither Donaldson nor any part of the balloon were ever found.